-Several years ago a few autism parents began meeting regularly to jointly explore what life after high school would look like for our autistic children.
+Several years ago a few parents of children with autism began meeting regularly to jointly explore what life after high school would look like for our children.
 What was found—or rather NOT found—was terrifying.
-For the autistic children unable to attend college, the supportive educational environment and social relationships parents worked so hard to establish would end at age 22.
+For the children with autism unable to attend college, the supportive educational environment and social relationships parents worked so hard to establish would end at age 22.

-An adult system for autistic individuals that includes work, volunteer opportunities, recreation, social activities and housing simply doesn’t exist.
+An adult system for autistic individuals that includes housing and supports work, volunteer opportunities, recreation, and social activities simply doesn’t exist.
 It doesn’t exist because there has never been an autistic adult population of this magnitude.

 So we set out to build a future for adults with autism.
 Our work so far has included: